-For example, one study, held at a yoga camp, looked at men ages 24 to 60, and found that after yoga definitely improved sexual performance.
-There were improvements in: desire, intercourse function, performance, confidence, partner synchronization, erection, ejaculatory control, and orgasm.
+For example, one study held at a yoga camp, looked at men ages 24 to 60, and found that after yoga definitely improved sexual performance.
+There were improvements in desire, intercourse function, performance, confidence, partner synchronization, erection, ejaculatory control, and orgasm.
 Considering these findings, I predict vending machines will offer yoga mats in gas-station men’s rooms across the nation by 2016.
 Seriously, this addresses many issues that cause irreconcilable differences in relationships.
 Sexual performance is important.
 It is important because at the end of the day sex is communication.
 In many ways, it is the purest form of communication.
 When a man loves a woman, or another man, taking that person to the height of orgiastic ecstasy is a tremendously rewarding experience.

 Just as you can say things with your eyes that are difficult to verbalize, you can say things with the rhythmic movement of your body for which there are no words.
 Therefore, mastering sexual performance is like developing a good vocabulary—essential in conveying your feelings accurately.
-In addition, yoga increases blood flow and cellular communication, which positively affects the physical aspects of sex, as well as the emotional and psychological.
+In addition, yoga increases blood flow and communication at the cellular level, which positively affects the physical aspects of sex, as well as the emotional and psychological.
 It is also relaxing.
 When you are more relaxed, self-awareness and communication are easier.

 A study of women between the ages of 22 and 55 years old found that yoga improved sexual function in six areas: desire, arousal, lubrication, orgasm, satisfaction, and pain.
-Interestingly this study found that yoga was more effective in women over the age of 45.
+Interestingly, this study found that yoga was more effective in women over the age of 45.

 2) Yoga promotes healthy sleep.
 Researchers have found that a few weeks of daily yoga decreases insomnia.
 Most sleep issues are anxiety-related, and controlled breathing and mindfulness, which are the key elements in yoga, relieve anxiety.
 Other studies have shown that practicing yoga twice a week helps survivors of catastrophic illnesses sleep better and feel less fatigued.
 Sometimes I think humans do not like simple solutions.
 Sleep is a necessity.
 We all know that.
 Most of us understand that our brains make daily maintenance repairs during our sleep.
 We all know what happens when we do not get enough sleep; we become irritable, inefficient, and tired.
 Now there is a fun date, an irritable, inefficient, tired man or woman.

 3) Yoga can help you stop smoking.
 People smoke for various reasons.
 Studies have shown, however, that the most persistent smokers are depressed people, and individuals under extreme stress.
 Again, yoga relaxes you and keeps you in the present.
 The more you can remain in the present, as opposed to fixating on the past, or being anxious about the future, the less stressful your life will be, and the less depressed you are.
 The more you remove the reasons you smoke, the easier it is to give up cigarettes.
-How many times have you read in online dating sites, “no smokers”?
+How many times have you read in online dating sites, “no smokers?”
 Besides, smoking ages you, shortens your life, as well as compromises your life while you are alive.
 Again, take care of the basics.
 We all age fast enough.
 It is just a matter of time until the lines that you have given your dates over the years show up on your face.
 You do not want to rush it.

 Overeating is not pleasant if you are aware of your body.
 Regrettably, compulsive overeaters are not.
 Watching a person overeat or witnessing the concomitant psychophysical and emotional misery does not make for a fun date, a good relationship or a healthy marriage.
 Deceit is always unpleasant.
 When you overeat you are saying, “I am hungry,” which is lie.
 You are not hungry.
 You are angry, lonely, frightened, hurting, or tired.
 That does not make for a fun date, healthy relationship or viable marriage.
 Yoga helps resolve these underlying issues.